CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Backup-and-Restore-NetQ.md

 These steps apply exclusively to {{<link title="Install NetQ for NVLink" text="NetQ NVLink">}} three-node cluster deployments.

-1. Run the {{<link title="nvl/#netq-nvl-cluster-backup" text="netq nvl cluster backup">}} command on each node in your cluster, specifying the path to the directory where the backup file is stored.
+1. Run the {{<link title="nvl/#netq-nvl-cluster-backup" text="netq nvl cluster backup">}} command on your cluster's master node, specifying the path to the directory where the backup file is stored.
 Make sure that the path ends with `backup`:

 ```
 nvidia@<hostname>:~$ netq nvl cluster backup backup-path /home/nvidia/backup